camunda/camunda-docs/docs/product-manuals/clients/java-client/index.md

 ## Next Steps

-- [Getting started guide](https://github.com/camunda-cloud/camunda-cloud-get-started) - Comprehensive tutorial that covers Camunda Modeler, Operate and the Java client.
+- [Getting Started Guide](https://github.com/camunda-cloud/camunda-cloud-get-started): A comprehensive tutorial that covers Camunda Modeler, Operate, and the Java client.
-- [Job worker](job-worker.md) - Introduction to the Java client's job worker
+- [Job Worker](job-worker.md): An introduction to the Java client's job worker.
-- [Logging](logging.md) - Introduction on how to configure logging for Zeebe client
+- [Logging](logging.md): An introduction to configuring logging for a Zeebe client.
-- [Writing tests](testing.md) - Introduction to writing tests that use an embedded version of the workflow engine
+- [Writing Tests](testing.md): An introduction to writing tests that use an embedded version of the workflow engine.
-- [Examples](../java-client-examples/index.md) - Collection of specific examples for different use cases
+- [Examples](../java-client-examples/index.md): A collection of specific examples for different use cases.